chainboxcode/basiccodingchallenges/ethTxn.md

 ## About Transactions

+In Ethereum, a transaction represents an action or operation initiated by an external account (EOA) or a smart contract.
+It is a fundamental unit of interaction on the Ethereum network, allowing users to send Ether (ETH) or trigger smart contract functions.

 Transactions, which change the state of the EVM, need to be broadcast to the whole network.
 Any node can broadcast a request for a transaction to be executed on the EVM; after this happens, a validator will execute the transaction and propagate the resulting state change to the rest of the network.

 Transactions require a fee and must be included in a validated block.